dialoa/.github/profile/README.md

 ## Membership

-PR welcomes.
+Issues and PRs welcome.
 Get in touch if you'd like to join the organization.

 ## Credits